Artist Statement

-Lucy Cash is an interdisciplinary artist and writer.
+Lucy Cash is an interdisciplinary artist, writer and curator.

 A first-generation university student, she holds an MA in Contemporary Performance Practice (Lancaster) and an MLitt in Creative Writing (Glasgow).